 Feeling apprehensive about the prospect of giving birth is completely normal, but in some cases the worry can turn into something more serious.

-Somewhere between two and 20 per cent of pregnant women have tokophobia – a significant fear of childbirth.
+Somewhere between 2% and 20% of pregnant women have tokophobia – a significant fear of childbirth.
 The estimated numbers vary wildly depending on how broad a definition is used.

 The fear can be debilitating and affect the choices you make in pregnancy and birth.
 Often, but far from always, these feelings stem from having had a previous traumatic birth.
 Various aspects of birth can be triggering for different women, but some common symptoms of tokophobia include: